-All About Your Care and Health
+All About Care and Health

 Involving Your Family Members / Representatives in Decisions

-If you have a confirmed ‘Personal Welfare Attorney’ (as part of the Lasting Power of Attorney process), we’ll consider this person to be your legal representative in any situation (see above) where we need to consult family members/ representatives about important health and care related decisions.
+- If our Residents have a confirmed Personal Welfare Attorney (as part of the Lasting Power of Attorney process), we’ll consider this person to be their legal representative in any situation (see above) where we need to consult family members/ representatives about important health and care-related decisions.

-If you have a confirmed ‘Property and Affairs Attorney’ (as part of the Lasting Power of Attorney process) we’ll consider this person to be your legal representative in any situation where we need to consult family members/ representatives about fees or other financial matters.
+- If they have a confirmed Property and Affairs Attorney (as part of the Lasting Power of Attorney process) we’ll consider this person to be their legal representative in any situation where we need to consult family members/ representatives about fees or other financial matters.

 Staying in Touch

 - The best times to call (apart from emergencies of course) are: